andrewratliff/andrewratliff.github.io/_posts/2019-12-10-factfulness.md

 ---
 References

 Rosling, H. (2018). _Factfulness: Ten reasons we’re wrong about the world - and why things are better than you think_.
-New York, NY: Flatiron Books.
+Flatiron Books.